csipiemonte/mini-platform/Demo/Arduino YUN/README.md

-Aruino YUN demo for YUCCA
+Arduino YUN demo for YUCCA
 =========================
 This folder contains a first version of  Arduino YUN Demo application for YUCCA.
 That implement a sensor of temperature, luminosity and humidity.